 You can apply for financial aid by completing the Free Application for Federal Student Aid (FAFSA), which is available to everyone regardless of financial need.
-Using the FAFSA results, our Office of Student Financial Aid will prepare an award letter for you detailing the total amount of financial aid you’ll receive.
+Using the FAFSA results, our Office of Student Financial Aid will prepare a Financial Aid Notification for you detailing the total amount of financial aid you’ll receive.

 We assist you in paying for your UIUC expenses in many ways: